 Body Mass and Hydration – Overweight individuals take longer to process drugs.
 This is because drugs can hold on to fatty tissues in the body.
 Naturally thin or fit individuals tend to have higher metabolisms, and therefore drugs leave their bodies more quickly.
 Sometimes staying hydrated can speed up this process, but this isn’t always the case.

-Duration and Amount of Drug Use – Obviously, long-term and heavy drug or alcohol users have higher amounts of substances in their bodies than those who only abuse their substance of choice occasionally.
+Duration and Amount of Drug Use – Obviously, long-term and heavy drug or alcohol users have higher amounts of substances in their bodies than those who only abuse a substance occasionally.
 If you use drugs once, or rarely, they’ll clear out of your system much faster.
 However, if you use regularly and in high doses, you should expect the drugs to take longer to leave your system.

 Bottom line, there’s no way to predict exactly how long prescription drugs will remain in your system after you quit using.
 Everybody reacts to drugs differently, so it makes sense that everyone clears drugs from their body at a different rate.